 Humane traps can be purchased online from retailers like Tomahawk, Havahart, Tru Catch and Amazon.
-We have a small inventory of humane traps available to borrow for a deposit of $80.
-The deposit is fully refunded upon return of the trap.
-Contact us at email@example.com to borrow a humane trap.
-Please note, trap rentals are for TNRM appointments only.
+We have a small inventory of humane traps available to borrow with a signed agreement.
+Please note, we loan our traps out exclusively for TNRM appointments made only at our clinic.

 You may also consider reaching out to your neighbors via Nextdoor – you will likely find someone is already doing TNRM and you can join forces with them.

 Why TNRM is Good for Our Community